 TG: Honestly, that’s about it.
 I’m pretty much an open book.
 I talk about everything, but that’s just a difficult one for me to talk about: the divorce, the marriage, and stuff with the media.
 They’ll often ask very specific questions and it’s the one time I don’t feel very comfortable answering honestly.
 I don’t really feel like talking about somebody behind their back or whatever to the press.
 Ask me anything about myself and I’ll tell you a whole bunch of stuff.
 Ask me about Freddy Got Fingered, ask me about winning Razzies, and I’ll talk all day about it.
 I’ve got a ton of jokes about it.
 I even kid around a little bit about getting divorced and the public spectacle of it.
 I actually talk about it in my show a little bit.
 When you’re sideswiped on a radio show or interview with specific questions about my marriage it can be a little annoying, because it’s been eight years.
 We’re not in each other's lives in any capacity at all anymore.
 We don’t talk to each—it’s a long historical thing that’s long gone.
 I just feel a little embarrassed sometimes.
 What the hell would she be thinking if she’s reading some paper about me talking about her?
 It’s not really in my control though.
 It’s just something that happens with the media.
 They feel the need to sensationalize relationships and marriages and it’s just one of these things.
 But at the end of the day, the best way to talk about it is to talk about how I don’t like talking about it.
 That usually solves the problem.

 AVC: You’ve been talking about Freddy Got Fingered in interviews also.
 Is it really going to be re-released on DVD, or were you just joking?

 TG: This is a personal goal of mine.
 I really want to do a director’s cut of the movie and re-release it.
 It’s been pretty amazing, the experience of going out on the road and going around the country and seeing how much enthusiasm and how many people really do love that movie.
 It’s really developed a big cult following.
 People have always come up to me on the street—there’s all these little buzzwords of things I’ve done over the years.
 People will come up to me and say, “Hey, my bum is on the Tom!”
-Or they’ll say, “Daddy, would you like some sausage?,” which is a line from Freddy Got Fingered.
-Or they’ll ask me to do Backwards Man, which is a scene in Freddy Got Fingered.
+Or they’ll say, “Daddy would you like some sausage?,” which is a line from Freddy Got Fingered.
+Or they’ll ask me to do backwards man, which is a scene in Freddy Got Fingered.
 It’s always happened a lot on the street, just people saying that to me.
-I started doing stand-up every once in a while for fun; in between jokes I’ll go, “Daddy, would you like some sausage?”
+I started doing stand-up every once in a while for fun; in between jokes I’ll go, “Daddy would you like some sausage?”
 And whenever I do that song or start singing that song the audience literally erupts into pandemonium.
 People all instantly know exactly what I’m doing, even when I’m jumping up and I’m doing a show where it’s unannounced and it’s not my fans.
 It just started to seem a little bit odd to me, and I actually called over to somebody at the movie studio a couple of months ago and said, “Hey, this is kind of going on here.
 I’ve been on the road and doing shows, and after the show everybody’s yelling out scenes from the movie.
 It just seems like this thing’s got a pretty big following, can you look into what‘s going on with that?”

 AVC: That’s quite a lot of stuff.